lfbeesley/satlight/docs/source/geometryBuilder.md

 ### Parabolas

 Parabolas can be generated with a desired radius and height as well as orientation and position.
 Detail level can also be specified to lower or increase model accuracy.
+The origin is at the base of the parabola.
 Parabolas are used for communication dishes as well as approximating engine nozzles or aerodynamic covers.

 ```python
 geometryBuilder.parabola_geometry(